gmansillo/Firedrive/README.md

 ##What is it made for?

-Simple File Manager's goal is to provide a simple, lightweight, responsive and safe way to share documents on your Joomla! website.
+Simple File Manager's main goal is to provide a simple, lightweight, responsive and safe component to easily share documents on your website.
+It's important to understand that one of the main intentions of SFM is to **keep the workflow as simple as possible:** if you need advanced features (often not expected to be in a document manager) please seriously think about using another component.